bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ## Glossary

 In the field of Digital Identity, trust and governance, a well-defined glossary is essential.
-Glossaries ensure that all stakeholder – businesses, legal, technical and operational – share a collective understanding of the terms used within a GF.
+Glossaries ensure that all stakeholders – businesses, legal, technical and operational – share a collective understanding of the terms used within a GF.

-A GF includes a glossary that includes terms in the following three general categories
+A GF glossary includes terms within the following three general categories:

-1)	TOIP Core Terms that describe the common components of the TOIP model
+1)	ToIP Core Terms that describe the common components of the ToIP model

-2)	TOIP Governance Terms are specialized terms used to describe TOIP governance concepts
+2)	ToIP Governance Terms are specialized terms used to describe governance concepts

 3)	GF Specific Terms are terms needed in the context of this GF.
-This is included in the CAS Scope 1 GHC Emissions Credential Terms Page.

 ## Risk Assessment